General Engineering (GE)

 GE 131.
 Engineering Technology Orientation.
 1 Credit Hour.

-This course introduces students to college level thinking skills, interpersonal skills, effective study skills and college services necessary for academic and professional success in engineering technology.
+Engineering Technology Orientation introduces students to college-level thinking skills, interpersonal skills, effective study skills, and college services necessary for academic and professional success in engineering technology.
 Students will also be exposed to career opportunities and responsibilities in various fields of technology.
-Additional lab hours required.

 Prerequisites: Reading Proficiency